Wisdom has built her house; she has set up its seven pillars. (Proverbs 9:1)

 Danny grew up in eastern North Carolina.
 He holds a degree in psychology from Carolina, a masters from East Carolina, and a PhD from Tennessee.
 Danny has worked as a guidance counselor, youth minister, coach, college professor, campus minister, and psychologist.
 He loves to spend time studying the Word so consequently he also loves Blue Letter Bible.
 (Although Angie talked until she was blue in the face about how much easier it would be to use it instead of hauling around the Strong’s Concordance before he would try it.)

 Angie is also from Down East.
 She earned both undergraduate and graduate degrees from the University of Tennessee.
 Angie has worked as a school psychologist, a mental health consultant with Head Start, and as a college professor.
 One of her most favorite jobs was homeschooling her children.
 She loves to see people get a revelation of how much Jesus loves them.
 She is quite fond of a good cup of coffee... and Blue Letter Bible.

 Angie and Danny first met at a Christian camp less than a mile from where they now minister at RC3.
-They have three grown, exceptionally wonderful children with pretty fantabulous spouses and two precious grandbabies.
+They have three grown, exceptionally wonderful children with pretty fantabulous spouses and four precious grandbabies.